abhinaya08/social_media_analytics/Assignment1/readme.md

 ### From your model, which factors are best predictors of influence?
 (Provide screenshots).
 ![Feature Importance](feature_importance.PNG)

+The most important variable is number of followers of the user, followed by betweenness of the user.
+Its interesting that the activity that the person does - retweets and mentions sent are the next important set of variables.
+The higher the closeness score, the less likely the user is an influencer.

 ### Are there any surprises here?
 How can a business use your model/results?
 Our model can be especially useful if a business wants to identify influencers or ambassadors for its products.
 As we know, endorsements play a huge role today in customer conversion.
 Customers often spend a lot of time perusing reviews, especially leaning towards recommendations giving by gurus in that field.